Mocksi/bilan-example-writing-ai/docs/projects/initial-project/initial-implementation.md

    - Conversation lifecycle management (start/end)
    - Journey step tracking for content creation workflow
    - Session correlation across all events
-   - Abandonment detection patterns

-4. `feat: create analytics event queue`
+4. `feat: create analytics event queue` -- I'm not sure we need this, we should treat Bilan as simply, as much like a firehose as possible
    - Local event storage with IndexedDB
    - Batch processing logic
    - Offline support with background sync
    - Event deduplication

-5. `feat: implement advanced Bilan patterns`
+5. `feat: implement advanced Bilan patterns` -- again this sounds like overbuidling
    - Multi-turn refinement tracking
    - Content type performance comparison
    - User preference learning signals